stephcrete/REST-API-Design-Guide-Wiki/REST-Resources-Naming.md

 * `/sendPayment`
 * `/createBill`

-# Kebab case
+# lower camel case
-Resource names should be written using kebab-case (separate words by hyphens).
-This is explained here: [[REST Resources URIs]]
+Resource names should be written using lowerCamelCase (part of CamelCase) and is a naming convention in which a name is formed of multiple words that are joined together as a single word with the first letter of each of the multiple words (except the first one) capitalized within the new word that forms the name.This is explained here: [[REST Resources URIs]]

 Good example:
+* `/contractTypes`

+Bad example:
 * `/contract-types`

-Bad example:
-* `/contractTypes`

-Why?
-To more easily distinguish between the URI path elements and query parameters (which should use camelCase)

 # Concrete names
 Resources SHOULD have concrete names.